ronappleton/technical-test-back-end-cyberhawk/README.md

 For this reason 12 of my feature tests currently fail.
 I did not fix the specification deliberately as I have produced working code that fulfils the front ends requirements.

+I gave it about 10 hours in total, but I did not time it.
+I did not complete the task, but I did get a lot done.

+I use Ubuntu on my personal machine and I don't think Sail and Ubuntu like each other very much but I managed.

+I added most of the list, add tests, authentication, and authorisation.
+I added coding style guidelines for both the back end and the front end.

+I tried to keep my commits as logical as possible.

+I ensured I added the authentication and authorisation to the front end as well as the back end as I considered it a little pointless to add it back end only.

+The below list is pretty much the process I followed.

 Process:

 Alter the Sail configuration as it would not find the package *php8.1-dev*.